Reactive-Network/documentation/docs/docs/events-and-callbacks.md

 - **Callback Emission**: The Callback event is emitted with the destination chain ID, target contract, gas limit, and the constructed payload.

-### Callback Payments

-Contracts must pay for callbacks either via pre-existing balances or immediate payments upon callback receipt to avoid blacklisting, which blocks future callbacks and transactions.
-Blacklisted contracts can be whitelisted by covering their debt using the `requestPayment` method.

-#### Prepayment Options

-- **Direct Transfers**: Proxies can accept direct prepayments.
-- **Third-Party Payments**: The `depositTo` method allows others to add funds on behalf of a contract.

-#### Immediate Payment

-Contracts can handle immediate payments by implementing the `pay()` method or inheriting from `AbstractCallback` or `AbstractReactive`.

 [More on Callback Payments →](./system-contract.md#callback-payments)

 [More on Callbacks →](../education/module-1/how-events-work#callbacks-to-destination-chains)